MFStapert/mfstapertdotdev/_posts/2021-12-30-warning-a-user-of-unsaved-changes-in-angular.markdown

 ---
 layout: post
 title: 'Warning a user of unsaved changes, in a form, in angular'
-date: 2021-12-30 00:00:00 +0100
+date: 2021-12-29 00:00:00 +0100
 ---

-Recently I had to implement a feature to warn our users when leaving or refreshing a page when they have unsaved changes.
+Recently I had to implement warning in our app when users leave or refresh a page when they still have unsaved changes to a form.
 While seemingly simple, there is some nuance I thought was worth explaining.
 Also some of the solutions I encountered didn't cover all my use cases, so I hope this can serve as a reference for developers in a similar situation.

 The use cases I wanted to solve were as follows:
-- This behavior should be easy to implement across forms
+- This behavior should be easy to implement across multiple forms
 - This behavior should work for both empty forms and pre-filled forms (like an edit page)
 - This behavior should work with multiple formcontrols on a single page
-- A warning should be triggered on a reload and a navigation event
+- A warning should be triggered on a reload or a navigation event

 My implementation consists of 3 pieces, a service that tracks the state of formcontrols, a directive that is used to register a new form and a guard that gets triggered on navigation event.
 Al code examples are abbreviated to be more legible, a working example can be found [here](https://github.com/mfstapert/playground/blob/master/node/angular-form-unload/src/app/form/has-form-changed.directive.ts)

 ## HasFormChangedService

-This service tracks; the state a formcontrol starts with and the state which the formcontrol currently has.
+This service tracks the state a formcontrol starts with and the state which the formcontrol currently has.
 It does this through a simple interface:

 ```typescript